 One option might be to publish it digitally first and see what kind of response you get.
-To can promote it using online marketing strategies and if people like it, using a publisher like Dorrance is easier to justify financially.
+You can promote it using online marketing strategies and if people like it, using a publisher like Dorrance is easier to justify financially.

 Writing and Earning a Living Online

 Earning a living as a successful author, in many ways, has never been easier.
 Writers can now publish and promote their work online.
-It's a game-changer for everyone and opens you up dozens of new opportunities.
+It's a game-changer for everyone and opens you up to dozens of new opportunities.
 Why limit yourself to a single product or book?